gchandra10/gitbooks-dataeng-with-rust/src/nice-to-know/big-o-notation.md

         println!("Fibonacci({}) = {}", i, fibonacci(i));
     }
 }
 ```

 **For example**

-For input = 3, number of iteration is 4   2 power n-1
+(2 power n-1)

-For input = 4, number of iteration is 8;
+For input = 3, number of iterations is 4

 ```mermaid
 graph TD